-Figure 4: Quantity and Prince of All Crab Exports by Year.
-(Source: Statistics Canada (EXIM) data.)
+Figure 4: Source: Statistics Canada (EXIM) data.

-Figure 5 shows the distribution of crab exports by quantity from BC to its biggest export markets.
-Historically, the top international markets for BC crab exports have been China and the United States.
+Figure 5 shows the distribution of crab exports by quantity from B.C. to the top export markets.
+Historically, the top international markets for B.C. crab exports have been China and the United States.
 Both these countries account for around 99% of BC's crab exports.
-Other countries that import BC crab include: Hong Kong, Taiwan, Singapore, Netherlands and Japan.
+Other countries that import B.C. crab include: Hong Kong, Taiwan, Singapore, Netherlands and Japan.

-Figure 5: Top Export Markets in 2020 for BC Crab.
-(Source: Statistics Canada (EXIM) Data)
+Figure 5: Source: Statistics Canada (EXIM Data)

-Despite having a trading partner directly to the south, exports of BC crab to the Chinese market have been growing over the past decade, likely due to demand from China's growing middle class during this time frame.
-As such, the implicit price that exporters were able to fetch for BC crab was nearly double when exporting to China compared to the United States in 2020.
+Despite having a trading partner directly to the south, exports of B.C. crab to the Chinese market have been growing over the past decade, likely due to demand from China's growing middle class during this time frame.
+As such, the implicit price that exporters were able to fetch for B.C. crab was nearly double when exporting to China compared to the United States in from 2018-2020.

 Figure 6 below shows the export market trends for crab by value.
-In 2016, 94% of BC's crab exports were sold to China (by total value in dollars).
-However, in recent years, BC's exports have been shifting back towards the United States.
+In 2016, 94% of B.C.'s crab exports were sold to China (by total value in dollars).
+However, in recent years, B.C.'s exports have been shifting back towards the United States.
 By 2020, 27.5% of exports were to the United States and 70.5% to China.
-It remains to be seen whether or not this trend will continue.
+In 2021, exports by value to the United States and China were equal, as 49% of crab were shipped to both countries.
+It will be interesting to see whether the United States becomes the top destination for B.C. crab in the future.

-Figure 6: Export Markets for Crab by Destination and Year.
-(Source: Statistics Canada (EXIM) data.)
+Figure 6: Source: Statistics Canada (EXIM) data.